NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Skip the step of performing datum-based rough homography if it fails.

-enable-correct-velocity-aberration
-    Enable velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).
-    This option impairs the convergence of bundle adjustment.
-    It is suggested to use it though with Digital Globe images to improve the positioning, if not using bundle adjustment, whose convergence is impaired by this option.

-enable-correct-atmospheric-refraction
-    Enable atmospheric refraction correction for Optical Bar and non-ISIS linescan cameras.
-This option impairs the convergence of bundle adjustment.
-It is suggested to use it though with Digital Globe images to improve the positioning, if not using bundle adjustment, whose convergence is impaired by this option.

 left-image-crop-win xoff yoff xsize ysize
     Do stereo in a sub-region of the left image [default: use the entire image].